 Monetary incentives tend to encourage hard work, which often results in greater productivity.
 Employee Retention Bonus helps improve employee engagement at work and makes them more involved in operations.

-When employees know that delivering excellent work and performing well will create an opportunity to receive monetary incentives, they will intentionally work to increase productivity.
+When employees know that delivering excellent customer service, overall work and performing well will create an opportunity to receive monetary incentives, they will intentionally work to increase productivity.

 What are the benefits of retention bonuses?

 Along with the benefits mentioned above, there are several pros to offering retention bonuses to employees.
 Here are some of the benefits of a retention bonus you should know:

 Offering a retention bonus is a sure-shot way to improve employee morale and job satisfaction.
 The morale can go down due to many reasons, including mergers, internal conflicts, or when the organization is going through a crisis or disruptive period.

 Retention bonuses motivate employees and show that employees are valued at the firm.

 When a company goes out of its way to retain workers, key employees, and leaders during a crisis or transition, it shows the organization prioritizes stability and consistency.
 This is a positive indicator for investors looking to put their money into the company.